Total Cost of College.

 Difference Between Early Action and Early Decision

 What Is Early Action (EA)?
-Early Action (EA) is a college admissions option that allows students to apply to colleges earlier than the standard...
+Early Action (EA) is an application option that lets students apply to colleges earlier than the regular...

 College Planning for Parents